msazurestackworkloads/azurestack-gallery/diagnosis/README.md

 ## Optional Parameters

-`-n, --user-namespace`         - Collect logs from containers in the specified namespaces (`kube-system` logs are always collected)

-`--all-namespaces`             - Collect logs from containers in all namespaces.
-It overrides --user-namespace

 `--disable-host-key-checking`  - Sets SSH's `StrictHostKeyChecking` option to `no` while the script executes.
 Only use in a safe environment.

 `--upload-logs`                - Persists retrieved logs in an Azure Stack storage account.
 Logs can be found in `KubernetesLogs` resource group.